Technology and Sustainability

 Power Management.
 ITS works with faculty and staff to find optimal power settings for desktop and laptop computers.
 By better understanding end users' computer needs, we reduce the amount of energy each computer uses.

 Virtualization.
 In recent years, ITS has implemented virtualization, which allows us to run multiple servers on a single system.
 This has allowed us to reduce the number of systems we have.
 Through virtualization we have reduced the amount of energy each server uses by almost 40%.
-While the number of servers in recent years has increased, the energy used by ITS servers has actually declined as shown in the graph below.
+While the number of servers in recent years has increased, the energy used by ITS servers has actually declined.

 Other Sustainability Resources